Brownian motion and Random Walk above Quenched Random Wall: Introduction and main results

 \subsection{Organization of the paper}

 The next section is a collection of preliminary results on the FKG inequality, Ornstein-Uhlenbeck processes and some technical results.
-We prove in Section \ref{sub:Proof-of-convergence} the convergence \eqref{eq:gammaDef} using Kingman's theorem.
-Section \ref{sec:relevantDisorder} shows that the disorder of the wall has an effect (expressed by inequality \eqref{eq:mainAim}.
-Section \ref{sec:BMProofs} is devoted to a translation of the results from Ornstein-Uhlenbeck to Brownian motion settings, and generalize it to Theorem \ref{thm:BMExtended}.
+In Section \ref{sub:Proof-of-convergence} we use Kingman's theorem to show the convergence \eqref{eq:gammaDef}.
+We prove \eqref{eq:mainAim} in Section \ref{sec:relevantDisorder} by inferring that the disorder of the wall has an effect on the behaviour of the probability.
+Section \ref{sec:BMProofs} is devoted to obtaining Theorem~\ref{thm:BMBasic} from Theorem~\ref{thm:OUresult} and generalize it to obtain Theorem \ref{thm:BMExtended}.
 This last theorem is used in Section \ref{sub:ProofsRW} to study the analogue problem for random walks in random environment.
 The concluding Section \ref{sec:Disussion-and-Open} contains further discussion and open questions.